Jbuchser/bioinfo/week9/README.md

 This assignment revises and improves the automated code from Week 8.
-Inside looping was removed in favor of using GNU parallel from the outside (described below), and the incorrectly used tail commmand was adjusted to head.
+Inside looping was removed in favor of using GNU parallel from the outside.

 #### 1. Create a minimal design.csv (sample name and SRR number only) extracted from the full BioProject dataset